 The Basic plan does not, however, include features like role-based permissions or activity reporting found in the Professional plan.
-Therefore, the Basic plan is best for teams that do need to limit data based on roles and want a mobile app that offers easy collaboration with internal and external users of G Suite and Slack.
+Therefore, the Basic plan is best for teams that do not need to limit data based on roles and want a mobile app that offers easy collaboration with internal and external users of G Suite and Slack.

 The Professional plan costs $49 per user per month and offers 200GB of data as well as role-based permissions, in addition to the contact and lead management features found in the Basic plan.
-The Professional plan also includes additional integration with MailChimp, giving you the ability to manage your mass marketing campaigns as well as your contacts from a single mobile application.
+The Professional plan also includes additional integration with Mailchimp, giving you the ability to manage your mass marketing campaigns as well as your contacts from a single mobile application.

-The Professional plan is therefore best for teams that need a lot of document storage, use G Suite for collaboration, or utilize several other third-party tools.
+The Professional plan is therefore best for teams that need a lot of document storage, use G Suite for collaboration, and/or utilize several other third-party tools.
 It is also best for those that want a CRM that can help them do more without toggling back and forth between a lot of apps.
 You can learn more about apps that can help simplify your business in our article on the Best Free Small Business Software.

 The Business plan costs $119 per month and includes the same features and functionality as found in the Professional plan.
 It also includes lead and activity insights, 500GB of storage, technical support over the phone, and integration with RingCentral.

-It is therefore best for teams that utilize a number of third-party tools, including phone dialing for collaboration and communication, and are looking for a single app that can work with them all.
+This makes it best for teams that utilize a number of third-party tools, including phone dialing for collaboration and communication, and are looking for a single app that can work with them all.
 It is also best for businesses that need even more data storage.

-What Copper Is Missing
+What Copper CRM Is Missing

-What Users Think About Copper
+What Users Think About Copper CRM

-Users of Copper are overwhelmingly positive.
+Users of Copper CRM are overwhelmingly positive.
 They love how easy it is to plug the software into Gmail and its simplicity of design.
 They say the user interface is intuitive, clean, and easy to navigate, but wish there were more advanced sorting capabilities.
 You can read more user reviews on our Copper and ProsperWorks Review Page.

-Where to Find Copper
+Where to Find Copper CRM

-Copper’s mobile CRM app gives you the ability manage your contacts, update the status of deals, log notes, access critical documents, and work with several third-party apps within a single mobile user interface.
+Copper’s mobile CRM app gives you the ability to manage your contacts, update the status of deals, log notes, access critical documents, and work with several third-party apps within a single mobile user interface.
 Visit Cooper’s website or download the app in your favorite mobile store to take advantage of their risk-free, 14-day trial.

 Best Mobile CRM App for Project Management: Insightly